nilearn/dev-days-2020/index.md

-## A workshop on statistical learning for brain imaging, in Python
+## nilear: statistical learning for brain imaging, in Python

 A five day workshop organized by the [Nilearn](https:/nilearn.github.io) team, from May 18-22, 2020 in Montreal, Canada!
 Organizers: Gael Varoquaux, Elizabeth Dupre, Kshitij Chawla.